Departments of the Institute

 head: dr hab.
 Karol Bartkiewicz, prof. UAM

-The department develops research on quantum systems, both in terms of their basic properties and in the context of applications to quantum information engineering; quantum cryptography, quantum algoritms, quantum gates ect.
+The department conducts research on quantum systems, focusing on both their fundamental properties and applications in quantum information engineering.
+This includes areas such as quantum cryptography, quantum algorithms, quantum gates, and more.

-Research is also conducted in the field of quantum optics, primarily various issues of atom-field interaction, cavity and circuit QED and dynamics of nonlinear quantum optical systems.
+Additionally, the department explores various aspects of quantum optics, with a primary emphasis on atom-field interactions, cavity and circuit quantum electrodynamics (QED), and the dynamics of nonlinear quantum optical systems.

 Staff >>>